Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 ___

 Congratulations on completing the integration of Ravnur Media Player into your project!
 Should you encounter any issues or have questions during the implementation process, don't hesitate to reach out to our technical support team for assistance.
-We're here to help ensure a successful integration of RMPlayer into your applications.
+We're here to help ensure a successful integration of the Ravnur Media Player into your applications.